paulnderitu/virtualhostels/README.md

 ### Tech used

-Virtual Hostel uses a number of open source projects to work properluses a number of open source projects to work properly:
+Virtual Hostel uses a number of open source projects to work properly:

 * HTML
 * CSS